Aashishsharma/Learnings/HTML5/Web-vitals and accessibility.md

 - all input elemnt types
 - buttons, links, accordians
 - audio, video

+event though wbove elemts can be tabbed by default, make sure to add :hover css style so that it is visually apealling

 Default order of tabs is same as the order in which elements appear in the viewport